dangaiden/lambda-zipper/README.md

 - An API of some type, here I have used a simple HTTP one provided by AWS (API Gateway) to not complicate myself more.
 - Cloudwatch: Important to troubleshoot your own Lambda function.
 - IAM configuration:
-The Lambda function uses role (TKW_function-role) which has a Policy attached.
+The Lambda function uses a role (TKW_function-role) which has a Policy attached.
 In that policy is where the permissions are defined, it looks similar to this:

 ```